 [3] On December 15, 2020, the Company filed a lawsuit against NETGEAR, Inc. ("Netgear") in the Supreme Court of the State of New York, County of New York, for breach of a Settlement and License Agreement, dated May 22, 2009, with the Company (the "Agreement") for failure to make royalty payments, and provide corresponding royalty reports, to the Company based on sales of Netgear's PoE products.
 On October 22, 2021, Netgear filed a Demand for Arbitration at the American Arbitration Association ("AAA") seeking to arbitrate certain issues raised in the litigation.
 The Company objected to jurisdiction at the AAA.
 On April 1, 2022, the Court denied Netgear's motion to compel arbitration.
 On April 22, 2022, Netgear filed a counterclaim in the Court action alleging that the Company breached the Agreement by not offering Netgear lower royalties.
 On September 22, 2022, the arbitration brought by Netgear was dismissed by the AAA on jurisdiction grounds.
-The case remains pending in the Supreme Court of the State of New York, County of New York.
+On August 27, 2023, the Court granted Netgear's cross-motion for summary judgment and dismissed the Company's claims and also denied the Company's summary judgment motion with respect to Netgear's counterclaim for breach of the license agreement.
+The Company appealed the Court decision.
+On February 20, 2024, the Appellate Division of the Supreme Court, State of New York, First Department, upheld the lower court ruling dismissing the Company's complaint and granted the Company's motion to dismiss Netgear's counterclaim for breach of the most favored license provision concerning two licensees, but said there was a triable issue as to a third licensee.
+On March 17, 2024, the Company and Netgear settled the litigation and exchanged general releases ending the litigation.

-[4] In October and November 2022, the Company initiated separate litigation against ten defendants for infringement of its Remote Power Patent seeking monetary damages based upon reasonable royalties, as follows: (i) On October 6, 2022, the Company initiated such litigation against Arista Networks, Inc., Fortinet, Inc., Honeywell International Inc. and Ubiquiti Inc. in the United States District Court, District of Delaware; (ii) On October 27, 2022, and November 3, 2022, the Company initiated such litigation against TP-Link USA Corporation and Hikvision USA, Inc. in the United States District Court for the Central District of California; (iii) On November 4, 2022, the Company initiated such litigation against Panasonic Holdings Corporation and Panasonic Corporation of North America in the United States District Court for the Eastern District of Texas (Marshall Division); and (iv) On November 8, 2022 and November 16, 2022, the Company initiated such litigation against Antaira Technologies, LLC and Dahua Technology USA in the United States District Court for the Central District of California.
+[4] In October and November 2022, the Company initiated nine separate litigation against ten defendants for infringement of its Remote Power Patent seeking monetary damages based upon reasonable royalties, as follows: (i) On October 6, 2022, the Company initiated such litigation against Arista Networks, Inc., Fortinet, Inc., Honeywell International Inc. and Ubiquity Inc. in the United States District Court, District of Delaware; (ii) On October 27, 2022, and November 3, 2022, the Company initiated such litigation against TP-Link USA Corporation and Hikvision USA, Inc. in the United States District Court for the Central District of California; (iii) On November 4, 2022, the Company initiated such litigation against Panasonic Holdings Corporation and Panasonic Corporation of North America in the United States District Court for the Eastern District of Texas (Marshall Division); and (iv) On November 8, 2022 and November 16, 2022, the Company initiated such litigation against Antaira Technologies, LLC and Dahua Technology USA in the United States District Court for the Central District of California.